As women change the world through social entrepreneurship, learn how profit and philanthropy can go hand-in-hand.

-Ranzau points out that there's a whole category of for-profit businesses defining themselves as Benefit Corporations (B Corps), as a way to give them a competitive edge.
-Since 2010, 34 states have passed legislation to allow for the creation of benefit corporations, with six more in the midst of the process.
+Ranzau points out that there’s a whole category of for-profit businesses defining themselves as Benefit Corporations (B Corps), as a way to give them a competitive edge.
 According to B Lab, social entrepreneurship B Corps are 28 percent more likely to have women and minorities in management.

-According to The EIU survey, HNW Millennials, more so than Baby Boomers, see more potential for generating wealth when they have good access to startup resources (31 percent versus 24 percent)—with younger women placing more of an emphasis on these types of resources than men.
+According to The EIU survey, high-net-worth millennials, more so than baby boomers, see more potential for generating wealth when they have good access to startup resources (31 percent versus 24 percent)—with younger women placing more of an emphasis on these types of resources than men.

 “One of the problems women face when starting up a business and getting venture capital, getting loans, is having to prove they’re serious about the business, that it’s not just a hobby on the side and that they have what it takes to make it successful,” says Ranzau.